covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 Now we're ready to build our customized ListView.

-1. Create a new layout resource file and call it list_item.xml.
+1. Create a new layout resource file by right-clicking on the layout folder.
+Name it list_item.xml.
 Insert the following

     ```xml
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"